 - Or; you have exceptional circumstances and are on a low income,

 - You are unable to get help from relatives or friends.

 Those looking to apply for emergency assistance will need to expect to work with Cheshire East Council to help resolve your cause for requiring the emergency assistance.
 If you’re in a situation which is an emergency (for example, emergency food or travel), you will be contacted within one working day.
 Otherwise, you will be contacted in 10 working days for all other assistance where it will be explained what you need to do.
 Read more about the scheme and all details of how to apply by visiting the website here.

 Headway is a UK charity that strives to improve life after brain injury.
 The registered charity helps by providing support, services and information for brain injury survivors, their families and/or carers.
-Amongst the number of services the charity provides such as carers, community outreach and rehabilitation programmes, they also provide an emergency fund.
+The charity provides a number of services such as carers, community outreach and rehabilitation programmes, and they also provide an emergency fund.

-The emergency fund is specifically designed to assist those dealing with the sudden financial implications in the aftermath of a brain injury and grants up to £500.
+The emergency fund is specifically designed to assist those dealing with the sudden financial implications in the aftermath of a brain injury and can grant up to £500.

 Those looking to apply for a grant can also get some other support from the charity such as travel costs for families visiting relatives either in hospital or rehabilitation, travel costs for outpatients and even emergency accommodation costs.
 Read more about the fund, how to apply and what support is and isn’t included by visiting the website here.

 Brain Injury is BIG (B.I.G) is a support group for people who have loved ones who have serious or catastrophic brain injuries.
 B.I.G aim to provide a support network for families to help each other by using their personal experiences as well as helpful links and information.
 There is also a grant scheme that you can apply for which can help provide financial support of up to £500.

 Who is eligible?